 Only 20 clubs would see the NRL’s inaugural 1998 season; of them, 19 were ARL/Super League clubs, the other one being Melbourne Storm!

 Eventually, more clubs were shut down.
 The goal was to whittle the number of participating clubs down to 14 by the year 2000.

 Clubs were assessed, and some merged to form formidable join ventures.

 The NRL‘s 1999 Grand Final saw 107 999 spectators flock to Stadium Australia for the match between Melbourne Storm and St George Illawarra Dragons, setting a new world record for rugby game attendance.

-That game helped create the annual Grand Final’s reputation for not only sporting action, but online betting NZ action as well.
+That game helped create the annual Grand Final’s reputation for not only sporting action, but online betting action as well.

 NRL: The League in the New Millennium

 The NRL got the new millennium off to a shaky start.
 Fans’ tempers had began to flare when the South Sydney Rabbitohs were excluded from the competition at the end of 1999 for not meeting competition standards.